minio/docs/source/reference/minio-mc/mc-replicate-rm.rst

 Remove All Replication Rules from a Bucket
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Use :mc-cmd:`mc replicate rm` to list bucket replication rules:
+Use :mc:`mc replicate rm` to list bucket replication rules:

 .. code-block:: shell
    :class: copyable